 If you don't leave instructions about organ donation, Illinois law decides who will make the decision for you after your death.
 When a minor dies, the right to decide about organ donation goes to the child's parents.
 For adults, the right goes to the following people, in order:

-If you have any concerns that the right to make decisions about donating your organs would go to a person other than the one you would choose, don't procrastinate -- take the time to document your own decision about organ donation.
+If you have any concerns that the right to make decisions about donating your organs would go to a person other than the one you would choose, don't procrastinate—take the time to document your own decision about organ donation.

 To learn more about organ donation, see the website of the U.S. Department of Health and Human Services at OrganDonor.gov.

-Also, learn more estate planning, organ donation, funerals, and memorials on the Getting Your Affairs in Order section of Nolo.com.
+Also, learn more about estate planning, organ donation, funerals, and memorials on the Getting Your Affairs in Order section of Nolo.com.